maddada/zmux/README.md

 ## Getting Started

 1. Open the Command Palette.
-2. Run `VS-AGENT-MUX: Open Workspace`.
+2. Run `VSmux: Open Workspace`.
 3. Create your first session.
 4. Use the sidebar and hotkeys to change the number of visible sessions and switch layouts.

 ## Settings

-- `VS-AGENT-MUX.backgroundSessionTimeoutMinutes`: controls how long detached background sessions stay alive after the last VS-AGENT-MUX window disconnects
+- `VSmux.backgroundSessionTimeoutMinutes`: controls how long detached background sessions stay alive after the last VSmux window disconnects
-- `VS-AGENT-MUX.sidebarTheme`: changes the sidebar theme preset
+- `VSmux.sidebarTheme`: changes the sidebar theme preset
-- `VS-AGENT-MUX.showCloseButtonOnSessionCards`: shows or hides the close button on session cards
+- `VSmux.showCloseButtonOnSessionCards`: shows or hides the close button on session cards
-- `VS-AGENT-MUX.sendRenameCommandOnSidebarRename`: stages `/rename <new name>` in the terminal when you rename from the sidebar
+- `VSmux.sendRenameCommandOnSidebarRename`: stages `/rename <new name>` in the terminal when you rename from the sidebar